Prisons and Camps, July 1974 (32.12)

 Kuchino

-Seven or eight political prisoners held a one-day hunger strike on 1 May, demanding that order No. 20 of 14 January 1972 be revoked.
-The text of order No. 20 is unknown to the Chronicle; it is known only that the decree imposes on prisoners new restrictions and demands that are not provided for by the RSFSR Corrective Labour Code.
+Seven or eight political prisoners held a one-day hunger strike on 1 May, demanding that Order No. 20 of 14 January 1972 be revoked.
+The text of Order No. 20 (CCE 33.3) is unknown to the Chronicle; it is known only that the decree imposes on prisoners new restrictions and demands that are not provided for by the RSFSR Corrective-Labour Code.

 The following have submitted statements renouncing their Soviet citizenship:

-• Vitaly Kalinichenko, aged 28, sentenced to ten years;
+• Vitaly Kalinichenko (28) sentenced to ten years;

-• Grigory Vabishchevich, aged 43, sentenced to 25 years (ten months left to serve).
+• Grigory Vabishchevich (43), sentenced to 25 years; ten months left to serve.

 They regard their renunciation of Soviet citizenship as a protest against tyranny.
 They demand that after they have served their sentences, they be allowed to leave the confines of the USSR.